anandi42/RepData_PeerAssessment1/PA1_template.md

 ##Introduction
 Personal activity monitoring devices allow users to collect a large amount of data about themselves.
 In this report, we will analyze of set of such data.
-The data used in this report was obtained <a href="https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip">here (link is to zip file).</a>
+The data used in this report was obtained [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) (link is to zip file).